-Ensuring equity within research and knowledge systems is important to ensure that all research voices can participate in tackling the most pressing challenges and that nobody is left behind.
-Inequities in research and knowledge systems do not just happen at a global scale but also more locally within countries.
+Achieving equity within research and knowledge systems is important to ensure that all research voices can participate in tackling the most pressing challenges and that nobody is left behind.

 “It is through research that we continuously test the limits of our knowledge, and explore new frontiers of knowledge and innovation.
 For research systems to play an effective and proactive role in the country's development, equity must be its foundation and guiding principle.”